dmitriz/mcp-servers-info/analysis/COMPREHENSIVE_ANALYSIS_SUMMARY.md

 ✅ **Tested and ranked MCP research tool effectiveness** using real-world scenarios
 ✅ **Developed actionable optimization strategies** based on authoritative best practices
 ✅ **Created implementation roadmap** for systematic repository improvement
-> **Clarification:**
-> The analysis evaluated a total of **8 distinct MCP research and analysis tools**.
-The reference to "5 MCP research tools" in the executive summary pertains to the **five primary tools** that underwent comprehensive, in-depth effectiveness evaluation.
-The remaining three tools were included in the assessment but demonstrated limited relevance or utility for the core research objectives, and thus were not analyzed as extensively.
-This distinction is now reflected throughout the summary for accuracy and transparency.

 The analysis confirms that **significant redundancy exists** (85% overlap in framework documents) and provides **clear, evidence-based recommendations** for resolution.
 The **tool effectiveness evaluation** demonstrates that **combining multiple MCP research tools** yields superior results to any single tool approach.

 **Next Actions**: Proceed to Phase 2 (Planning) to begin implementing the consolidation strategy and repository optimization recommendations.